agusmdev/aws-serverless-scheduler/README.md

 client.publish(TopicArn=input_topic, Message=json.dumps(event))
 ```

 ## Limitations

 - Events may arrive more than once
 - Check your AWS Lambda concurrent execution quota, if you send too many messages at the same time you might drown your lambdas
 -  This approach costs more than using DynamoDB's TTL attribute.
 If delays of 30 minutes to 48 hours are acceptable for you, then check out [this article](https://medium.com/swlh/scheduling-irregular-aws-lambda-executions-through-dynamodb-ttl-attributes-acd397dfbad9).

+## Contributions

+Contributions are welcome, both issues and code.
+Get in touch at twitter [@agusmdev](https://twitter.com/agusmdev) or create an issue.

 ## TODOs
 - Add batch processing for SQS and SNS messages